Skip to main content

 walk

-We are excited for the 22nd annual Walkathon on May 17th!
-This annual fundraising campaign supports arts enrichment programs, and our goal this year is $45,000.
-This year’s Walkathon will celebrate “Philadelphia’s Food Firsts and Achievements in the Culinary Arts.”
-We are looking forward to exploring our city’s rich culinary history with our students in the weeks leading up to the Walkathon.
+We are excited for the 23rd annual Walkathon on May 16th!
+This annual fundraising campaign supports arts enrichment programs, and our goal this year is $50,000.
+This year’s Walkathon will celebrate “The Sounds of Philadelphia: Musical Firsts & Legendary Musicians.”
+We are looking forward to exploring our city’s rich musical history with students in the weeks leading up to the Walkathon.

 Per our tradition, the Walkathon will launch from Old St. Joseph’s Church.
 Students will walk a 1-2 mile route in groups as follows: Kindergarten and 7th; 1st and 8th; 2nd, 3rd and 4th; 5th and 6th.
 Volunteer information will be sent to families ahead of time.